LucaKoval/Imaginary-Irrational-Bridge/README.md

 As of late February 2023, I have also implemented Rust versions of the two aforementioned files.
 (I constructed the files as a way to learn Rust, so the code is by no means perfect.
 Apologies for that in advance.)

  Thank you so much for reading this!
 I really appreciate it.
-I also gotta send my thanks to Euler, the [Kronecker–Weber theorem](https://en.wikipedia.org/wiki/Kronecker%E2%80%93Weber_theorem), and [Professor David E Speyer](https://dept.math.lsa.umich.edu/~speyer/) who provided the truly enlightening answer on Stack Overflow. :)
+I also have to send my thanks to Euler, the [Kronecker–Weber theorem](https://en.wikipedia.org/wiki/Kronecker%E2%80%93Weber_theorem), and [Professor David E Speyer](https://dept.math.lsa.umich.edu/~speyer/) who provided the truly enlightening answer on Stack Overflow. :)